ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 This section defines a new certificate mode of the DTLS profile, which enables the use of public key certificates to specify the public keys of C and the RS.
 Compared to the RPK mode defined in {{Section 3.2 of RFC9202}} and extended in {{sec-rpk-mode}} of this document, the certificate mode displays the differences compiled below.

-The authentication credential of C and/or the RS is a public key certificate, i.e., an X.509 certificate {{RFC5280}} or a C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
+The authentication credential of C and/or of the RS is a public key certificate, i.e., an X.509 certificate {{RFC5280}} or a C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}.

 * The CWT Confirmation Methods "x5chain", "x5bag", "c5c", and "c5b" defined in {{I-D.ietf-ace-edhoc-oscore-profile}} are used to transport such authentication credentials by value.